PDF of NHIT Week Partner Toolkit

 - Write an op-ed.
 Draft an op-ed (700-800 words) to place in your city’s newspaper.
 The op-ed should focus on NHIT Week and discuss why patients and healthcare facilities—from doctors’ offices to emergency rooms—benefit from healthcare IT.

 - Proclaim NHIT Week.
-Working with the mayor or governor’s office, proclaim September 16-20, 2013 as NHIT Week in your city or state.
+Working with the mayor or governorís office, proclaim this year's dates as NHIT Week in your city or state.
 Be sure to publicize the proclamation for maximum benefit.

 - Host a NHIT Week Event.
 Gather state policy experts, healthcare IT professionals, and other stakeholders to hold a seminar where you provide the very latest information about healthcare IT.
 Invite internal employees, elected and appointed officials, the public, the media and other stakeholders.

 - Conduct a tour of your facility.
 Another idea is to hold a tour of your facility for local and state officials, such as your Congressional representative, state legislators, or state health IT coordinator.
 If you are in a healthcare facility, such as a hospital, you may want to conduct a tour to illustrate how technology, specifically EHRs, are simplifying and improving the delivery of medical care in your facility.